America’s Most Beautiful Historic Train Rides

 8 | Alaska

 A journey along the 470-mile historic Alaska Railroad will take passengers from Fairbanks to Seward through Denali National Park.
-This train ride is a wildlife lover’s dream.
-Not only will you witness the Alaska Range and Mt.
-Denali, but you’ll have a perfect front-row seat for glimpses at the Denali wildlife from the train car.
-Stop in the charming town of Talkeetna where you can learn all about the town’s mountaineering history.
+This train ride is a wildlife-lover’s dream.
+Not only will you witness the Alaska Range and Mount Denali, but you’ll also have a perfect front-row seat for glimpses of the Denali wildlife from the train car.
+Stop in the charming town of Talkeetna, where you can learn all about the town’s mountaineering history.

 9 | Canada